 The best thing about DIY projects is that you’re the boss and you set your own rules.
 Whatever your style may be, your options are limitless with flowers.
 For this specific project, you can create a Fourth of July flower arrangement in two different ways.

 If you want to go clean and chic, go for a monofloral or mono-botanical design in one color of choice.
 You can stick with a single flower type or color scheme, and without a doubt, it’s going to be absolutely gorgeous.
 Go with an all-red, all-blue, or all-white flower arrangement made of roses, hydrangeas, tulips, or peonies, phalaenopsis orchids.
-These beautiful blooms have big flower heads that can cover a lot of space, which make them, ideal for this type of flower arrangement.
+These beautiful blooms have big flower heads that can cover a lot of space, which makes them, ideal for this type of flower arrangement.
 Set in a clear cylindrical glass vase and add a miniature flag of the United States to keep within the theme.

 On the contrary, you can also be bold and brave and use all of the U.S. flag’s color in one vibrant flower arrangement.
 Mix your focal blooms, which are usually the bigger and more expensive flowers, with filler flowers for texture and balance.
 Complement your vivacious floral arrangement with a simple yet elegant white vase.